jantongiovanni/Collapsing-Toolbar/README.md

+## Description
-## Simple test app for me to reference when I implement this feature in other projects
+Simple test app for me to reference when I implement this feature in other projects

 ## GIF